boots-edu/textbook/source/original/week5.md

 Using  __Inheritance\,__  we can build complex hierarchies of objects in order to define new types that are a  __type of__  some existing type\.

-* We can call the superclass’ constructor within our constructor by calling the  _super\(\) _ method\.
+* We can call the superclass' constructor within our constructor by calling the  _super\(\) _ method\.
 This will take the same arguments as the constructor of the superclass\.
   * Here those arguments are name and age\.
   * This calls the constructor in Users which takes care of its part of the initialization\.